-SNB skips second payout in row as record loss haunts central bank
+SNB skips second payout in a row as record loss haunts central bank

 Switzerland will for the second time in a row not see any payout from its central bank, as the soaring franc counteracts gains on capital.